personalizedrefrigerator/js-draw/docs/doc-pages/pages/guides.md

 # Tutorials

-This folder contains additional documention for `js-draw`, including like migration guides and examples that describe how to use specific features.
+This folder contains additional documention for `js-draw`.

 Before reading these guides, it may be helpful to review the examples in `js-draw`'s [`README`](../#api).